Track Information

 Patient Safety and Research Initiatives

-The Patient Safety Research and Initiatives (PSRI) Track focuses on the multidisciplinary work aimed at improving the quality of care as well as the safety of patients and staff in different healthcare settings.
-Relevant topics include patient and staff ergonomics both at micro and macro levels, healthcare resilience, health equity and healthcare disparities, teamwork and team performance, healthcare-associated infections (HAIs), interesting patient safety incident cases, novel patient safety analysis and investigation methods, innovative and sustainable solutions for improving workflows, processes, and environments.
+The Patient Safety Research and Initiatives (PSRI) Track focuses on the multidisciplinary work aimed at improving the quality of care and safety of patients and staff in different healthcare settings.
+Relevant topics include patient and staff ergonomics both at micro and macro levels, healthcare resilience, health equity and healthcare disparities, teamwork and team performance, interesting patient safety incident cases, novel patient safety analysis and investigation methods, innovative and sustainable solutions for improving workflows, processes and environments.

 Track Chairs